stanfordjournalism/stanford-progj-2021/projects/fda_recall_entities.md

 ### report.py

+> For this section, you'll need to use the built-in [json](https://realpython.com/python-json/) module to read the JSON you saved in the `entities.py` script.

 `report.py` should read the JSON files downloaded by `entities.py` and generate a CSV called `fda_tags.csv`.
 This CSV must be saved at the following location in your project:

 ```